Arrested coarsening in active colloidal suspensions driven by nonreciprocal electrohydrodynamic interactions

-Together, the agent-based and continuum models identify two key mechanisms: (i) self-propulsion arising from asymmetric EHD interactions between unequal-sized particles, and (ii) spray-like fragmentation driven by head–tail polarity due to excluded-volume effects.
+Together, the agent-based and continuum models identify two key mechanisms: (i) self-propulsion arising from asymmetric EHD interactions between unequal-sized particles, and (ii) splay-like fragmentation driven by head-tail polarity due to excluded-volume effects.
 These mechanisms consistently account for the experimentally observed non-settling dynamics.

+In contrast to the monodisperse particle system, where reciprocal EHD interactions lead to static aggregation, size asymmetry introduces spontaneous polarity divergence that destabilizes clusters.
+This nonreciprocal coupling enables persistent fragmentation and dynamic steady states despite the same underlying EHD flow.

+Here, we compare our system with prefabricated dimers ~\cite{Ma2015, Niu2017, Niu2018, Wang2014-is, Shields2017-zv,Diwakar2022-qp, Diwakar2024-go}.
+While permanently fused dimers act as rigid self-propelled units, pairs in our system are transient and exchangeable.
+This exchangeability enables rapid reconfiguration and suppresses the formation of long-lived solid-like aggregates (see SI~\cite{supplementary}, Sec.~\ref{SI:dimer}).
+Moreover, prefabricated dimers have predominantly been investigated at small cluster sizes, whereas our in-situ self-assembly approach enables dense suspensions and system-spanning reconfigurable clusters ($N \geq 10^4$).

+The active clusters reported in the Janus particle system~\cite{Theurkauff2012PRL} arise from the competition between motility-induced effective attraction and chemically mediated repulsion.
+In our system, particles interact via nonreciprocal attraction, and fragmentation is induced by excluded-volume effects associated with head-tail asymmetry.

 Beyond clarifying the role of nonreciprocal interactions in active matter, our results suggest a simple route to engineer reconfigurable colloidal assemblies.
-In particular, external control of parameters such as electric field frequency~\cite{Ma2015} could enable switching between mixing and accumulation states, providing a basis for microscale transport and programmable assembly applications.
+In particular, external control of parameters such as electric field frequency~\cite{Ma2015} could enable switching between mixing and accumulation states.
 Moreover, our findings demonstrate that nonreciprocal interactions can fundamentally reprogram collective dynamics, preventing crystallization and sustaining persistent active clusters.
-This minimal realization highlights nonreciprocity as a general design principle for reconfigurable active matter, thus bridging controlled colloidal experiments with theoretical models of nonequilibrium statistical physics.

-This work was supported by JSPS KAKENHI Grants JP16K13866, JP19H05403, JP21H01004, and JP21H00409 to YS, and JP24KJ0110 to KY as well as by JSPS and PAN under the Japan–Poland Research Cooperative Program ``Spatio-temporal patterns of elements driven by self-generated, geometrically constrained flows'', and by the JSPS Core-to-Core Program ``Advanced core-to-core network for the physics of self-organizing active matter'' (JPJSCCA20230002), to YS.
+This work was supported by JSPS KAKENHI Grants JP16K13866, JP19H05403, JP21H01004, and JP21H00409 to YS, and JP24KJ0110 to KY as well as by JSPS and PAN under the Japan-Poland Research Cooperative Program ``Spatio-temporal patterns of elements driven by self-generated, geometrically constrained flows'', and by the JSPS Core-to-Core Program ``Advanced core-to-core network for the physics of self-organizing active matter'' (JPJSCCA20230002), to YS.